lowRISC/opentitan/hw/ip/usbdev/doc/theory_of_operation.md

 ### Reception

-Software provides buffers for packet reception through a 4-entry Available Buffer FIFO.
+Software provides buffers for packet reception through an 8-entry Available OUT Buffer FIFO and a 4-entry Available SETUP Buffer FIFO.
-(More study needed but four seems about right: one just returned to software, one being filled, one ready to be filled, and one for luck.)
 The [`rxenable_out`](registers.md#rxenable_out) and [`rxenable_setup`](registers.md#rxenable_setup) registers is used to indicate which endpoints will accept data from the host using OUT or SETUP transactions, respectively.
-When a packet is transferred from the host to the device (using an OUT or SETUP transaction) and reception of that type of transaction is enabled for the requested endpoint, the next buffer ID is pulled from the Available Buffer FIFO.
+When a packet is transferred from the host to the device (using an OUT or SETUP transaction) and reception of that type of transaction is enabled for the requested endpoint, the next buffer ID is pulled from the appropriate Available Buffer FIFO.
 The packet data is written to the corresponding buffer in the packet buffer (the 2 kB SRAM).
 If the packet is correctly received, an ACK is returned to the host.
 In addition, the buffer ID, the packet size, an out/setup flag and the endpoint ID are passed back to software using the Received Buffer FIFO and a pkt_received interrupt is raised.

-Software should immediately provide a free buffer for future reception by writing the corresponding buffer ID to the Available Buffer FIFO.
+Software should immediately provide a free buffer for future reception by writing the corresponding buffer ID to the Available OUT Buffer FIFO or the Available SETUP Buffer FIFO, according to which packet type was received.
 It can then process the packet and eventually return the received buffer to the free pool.
 This allows streaming on a single endpoint or across a number of endpoints.
 If the packets cannot be consumed at the rate they are received, software can implement selective flow control by clearing [`rxenable_out`](registers.md#rxenable_out) for a particular endpoint, which will result in a request to that endpoint being NAKed (negative acknowledgment).
-In the unfortunate event that the Available Buffer FIFO is empty or the Received Buffer FIFO is full, all OUT transactions are NAKed and SETUP transactions are ignored.
+In the unfortunate event that the appropriate Available Buffer FIFO is empty or the Received Buffer FIFO is full, all OUT transactions are NAKed and SETUP transactions are ignored.
 In that event, the host will retry the transaction (up to some maximum attempts or time).

+Since a SETUP packet being ignored is understood by the host controller to be an error in transmission, it will retry the transmission almost immediately (intervals of just 15-16us have been observed).
+To prevent three such failures in rapid succession leading to the Control Transfer being retired, the final entry of the Received Buffer FIFO shall only ever be allocated to a SETUP packet.
+It is, however, the responsibility of software to keep the Available SETUP Buffer FIFO populated so that this scheme can be successful.

 There are two options for a given OUT endpoint's flow control, controlled by the [`set_nak_out`](registers.md#set_nak_out) register.
 If `set_nak_out` is 0 for the endpoint, it will accept packets as long as there are buffers available in the Available Buffer FIFO and space available in the Received Buffer FIFO.